johnstevenson/json-works/README.md

 ### Validation

 Json-Works includes an implementation of [JSON Schema][schema], version 4.
 This allows you to validate your data.
-The following example schema describes a simple structure which is an array containing objects whose properties are all required and whose types are defined.
+The following example schema describes an array containing objects whose properties are all required and whose types are defined.

 ```
 {